Ito's Formula for Gaussian Processes with Stochastic Discontinuities: Wick-Skorokhod integration

 \begin{rem} (i) Recall that, for $p\geq 1$, the $p$-variation of a regulated function $u:[0,T]\rightarrow \R$ is defined to be

 A regulated function $u$ is said to belong to $W_p([0,T])$, if $v_p(u)<\infty$.
 By Lemmas II.2.3 and II.2.14 in \cite{DN}, $W_p([0,T])\subset W_2^*([0,T])\subset W_2([0,T])$ for every $1\leq p <2$.
 With this notation, $W_1([0,T])$ is the space of bounded variation functions on $[0,T]$. \\[0.1cm] (ii) Assumption (H) will be discussed in some more detail in Section \ref{sec_reg} below.
 We note that it is obviously satisfied when $X$ has RCLL paths (or, less restrictively, is stochastically RCLL) and, for every fixed $s\in [0,T]$, the covariance function $R(t,s):=E[X_tX_s]$ is of bounded variation as function in $t$.
 This already covers a large class of relevant Gaussian processes. \\[0.1cm] (iii) It is important, that the regularity requirement is imposed on the elements of the Cameron-Martin space and not on the paths of the process $X$.
-A classical example is fractional Brownian motion, which has continuous paths and, in dependence of the Hurst parameter $H\in (0,1)$, the covariance function

-Hence, it satisfies (H) for every $H\in (0,1)$.
+For instance, in the fractional Brownian motion case, $X$ is $W^*_2$-regular for every choice of the Hurst parameter $H\in (0,1)$, and then, in particular, satisfies (H).
+For $H\geq 1/2$, this follows from item (i) and Example \ref{exmp:regular_dense}, while for $H<1/2$ the asserted regularity of the Cameron-Martin space is implied by item (i) in conjunction with Theorem 1.1 and Example 2.8 in \citet{Fal}.
 However, it is well-known that almost every path of the fractional Brownian motion belongs to ${W}^*_2$, if and only if $H>1/2$. \end{rem}